unode/deep-learning-intro/setup.md

 ## Installing Python Using Anaconda

-[Python][python] is a popular language for scientific computing, and great for general-purpose programming as well.
-Installing all of its scientific packages individually can be a bit difficult, however, so we recommend the all-in-one installer [Anaconda][anaconda].
+[Python][python] is a popular language for scientific computing, and a frequent choice for machine learning as well.
+Installing all of its scientific packages individually can be a bit difficult, however, so we recommend the installer [Anaconda][anaconda] which includes most (but not all) of the software you will need.

 Regardless of how you choose to install it, please make sure you install Python version 3.x (e.g., 3.4 is fine).
 Also, please set up your python environment at